-Gender concerns are reflected in the conceptualization, implementation and evaluation of human rights policies, strategic planning and the setting of priorities and objectives.
+- Gender concerns are reflected in the conceptualization, implementation and evaluation of human rights policies, strategic planning and the setting of priorities and objectives.

-The impact of our activities, protocols and procedures aimed at advancing human rights are examined on the basis of gender.
+- The impact of our activities, protocols and procedures aimed at advancing human rights are examined on the basis of gender.

-Having a special responsibility to make the link between gender and human rights, KRUWODO undertakes training and sensitization programmes aimed at integrating gender and building capacity for gender analysis from a human rights perspective for staff, human rights bodies and consultants.
+- Having a special responsibility to make the link between gender and human rights, KRUWODO undertakes training and sensitization programmes aimed at integrating gender and building capacity for gender analysis from a human rights perspective for staff, human rights bodies and consultants.

-KRUWODO is actively support the development and implementation of specific programmes, projects and activities aimed at improving the enjoyment by women and girl-children of their fundamental human rights.
+- KRUWODO is actively support the development and implementation of specific programmes, projects and activities aimed at improving the enjoyment by women and girl-children of their fundamental human rights.
 As far as possible this work is being undertaken in consultation and collaboration with other stakeholders.